Why Is My Cactus Falling Over? (And How To Fix It)

 It’s also essential to use a soil that drains well and a pot with drainage holes.

-During this period, when you are fixing your underwatered cactus, do not water again until the soil has completely dried out between each watering session.
+When fixing your underwatered cactus during this period, do not water again until the soil dries out between each watering session.

 Be careful not to overwater your cactus in the process!